-The Bachelor of Arts in Criminal Justice program supports the mission of the College by providing students an opportunity to prepare for careers in the field of criminal justice.
+The criminal justice program supports the mission of Tusculum by providing students an opportunity to prepare for careers in the field of criminal justice.